sarahgarcin/pj-machine/content/sarah_garcin/01/data.md

 text: # The PJ Machine

 The Machine Research Publication has been made entirely with the PJ Machine, a live publishing tool.
 In analogy to Dj’ing and VJ’ing, PJ’ing is a way to make publications on the fly.
-The machine with the colored arcade buttons is connected to folders full of texts and images.
-By hitting the buttons, you compose your own page.
+The machine with the colored arcade buttons is connected to folders full of texts and images. <br> By hitting the buttons, you compose your own page.